MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 ## Introducing passwordless connections

-With a passwordless connection, you can connect to Azure services without storing any credentials in the application, its configuration files, or in environment variables.
-Many Azure services support passwordless connections, such as Azure Managed Identity and Role Based Access Control (RBAC).
-These techniques provide robust security features that you can implement using `DefaultAzureCredential` from the Azure Identity client libraries.
+With a passwordless connection, you can connect to Azure services without storing any credentials in the application code, its configuration files, or in environment variables.
+Many Azure services support passwordless connections, such as via Azure Managed Identity.
+These techniques provide robust security features that you can implement using `[DefaultAzureCredential](/java/api/overview/azure/Identity-readme?view=azure-java-stable#defaultazurecredential)` from the Azure Identity client libraries.
 In this tutorial, you'll learn how to update an existing application to use `DefaultAzureCredential` instead of alternatives such as connection strings.

 `DefaultAzureCredential` supports multiple authentication methods and automatically determines which should be used at runtime.
 This approach enables your app to use different authentication methods in different environments (local dev vs. production) without implementing environment-specific code.